 Hopefully in good health these days, one assumes she wishes to stay under the radar, if she was approached and declined to be interviewed for this project for the “liner notes”, perhaps via her sister Vaneese.
 That is of course, Carla’s prerogative.
 But if she were to read this review, I would wish to say a sincere thankyou for your music, Ms Thomas, and the joy your pipes have brought millions globally across seven decades.

 P.S.
-If you ever did fancy a chat on the ‘phone or via email about your career and this wonderous music we call soul and you would probably call r&b, you know where to find us………..
+If you ever did fancy a chat on the ‘phone or via email about your career and this wonderous music we call soul (which you would probably call r&b), you know where to find us………..

 By Sally Fox